CuiTianyu961030/TrafficMoE/README.md

 ### 3. Inference & Evaluation

-Run the inference script on the specified benchmark datasets and calculate the overall performance.
+Run the inference script to realize dynamic flow routing on benchmark datasets and evalute the overall performance.

 ```bash
 python inference.py